Daniel Woodriff

-Captain Daniel Woodriff (17 November 1756 – 25 February 1842) was a British Royal Navy officer and navigator in the late-eighteenth and early-nineteenth centuries.
-He made two voyages to Australia.
-He was Naval Agent on the convict transport Kitty in 1792 and, in 1803, the captain of for David Collins' expedition to found a settlement in Port Phillip.
+Captain Daniel Woodriff (17 November 1756 – 25 February 1842) was a Royal Navy officer who served in the American War of Independence and French Revolutionary and Napoleonic Wars.
+Woodriff made two voyages to Australia; he served as the naval agent on the convict transport Kitty in 1792 and in 1803 captained as part of David Collins' expedition to found a settlement in Port Phillip.

-Biography
+Early life

-Woodriff was commissioned as a lieutenant on 1 April 1783, and received promotion to the rank of commander on 18 September 1795, and to captain on 28 April 1802.
+Daniel Woodriff was born on 17 November 1756 in England.
+He joined the Royal Navy and was commissioned as a lieutenant on 1 April 1783, and received promotion to the rank of commander on 18 September 1795, and to captain on 28 April 1802.